finnito/blog/content/posts/2024-12-26-newton-three-passes/index.md

 people: ["Finn", "Jen"]
 type: "post"
 layout: "gps"
-metaDescription: ""
+metaDescription: "An epic(ly beautiful) alternative to the classic Three Passes route."
 metaImage: ""
+gpxFiles: [
+    "Three Passes D5 Out.gpx",
+    "Three Passes D1 to Newton Creek Hut.gpx",
+    "Three Passes D2 to Julia Hut.gpx",
+    "Three Passes D3 to Park Morpeth Hut.gpx",
+    "Three Passes D4 to Mud Flats Hut.gpx"]
 draft: true
 ---

-We started nice and early, leaving Christchurch just after 7am.
-Jen’s sister was staying at our to look after Korra 🐕, which was very nice of her.
+Three Passes is a classic South Island route, but it is somewhat inconvenient being quite an end-to-end trip, probably involving an expensive car relocation.
+This modification allows you to cross all three passes, as well as the more challenging Newton Saddle __and__ to make it a loop.
+Ideal.

 ## Day 1: To Newton Creek Hut

 There was a good sized carpark at the Arahura and we left the car there with our new steering wheel lock attached.
-Since it was there for 4 nights we hoped it would deter any would-be menaces.
+Since it would be there for 4 nights we hoped it would deter any would-be menaces.

 The track starts as described: across private land.
 It’s all pretty simple here, although we were already sweating!
 Once you cross the Cesspool and get a great view of the river (and also a potential swimming spot), the track continues to be pretty great.
 It is generally an old logging road so quite wide and well-formed, but often dips down into washed out creeks and across river fans.
 There are also a few sections of travel next to the river, but they were nothing to be concerned about.

 We made great time to Lower Arahura Hut (3hrs), where we had a lovely lunch, and topped up on coffee and sunscreen.
 We plodded on, knowing that the harder section was to come.

-There was quite a slog up an unnamed washed out creek, which was surprisingly hard work.
+Speaking of: there was a short slog up an unnamed washed out creek which was surprisingly hard work.
 From there the track climbed quite high above the river - to the point where it was out of sight and almost out of hearing.
 You cross a completely epic waterfall which comes (near vertical) crashing out of the trees and past you into the forest below.
-Thankfully it is not so steep that you can’t sidle through it - although, this would be a terrible idea if it has rained recently.
+Thankfully it is not so steep that you can’t sidle through it - although, this would be a less-good time if it had been raining recently.

 The turnoff for Newton Creek Hut was obvious and the track descends steeply toward the river.
-The swing bridge is _excellent_ and the section of track on the true right before climbing __steeply__ up to Newton Creek is picturesque in the extreme.
+The swing bridge is _excellent_ and the section of track on the true right of the Arahura is picturesque in the extreme.
 The climb to Newton Creek is unrelenting and probably in the range of 50-70deg at times.
-Hard work but over reasonably quickly.
-From the top it is a nice side and quick descent down to the creek before reaching the hut.
+It is hard work but over reasonably quickly.
+From the top it is a nice sidle and then a quick descent down to the creek before reaching the hut.

 We got to the hut just before 7pm, so still had some sunlight to warm up in after a quick splash in the river to remove some of the days dirt and smells.
-Much too cold to get into, though!
+Much too cold for a proper swim, though!

 > ☕️ Cream cheese and jam bagels; watermelon, grapes, and pineapple (leftover from Christmas).